DUTY STATION INFO

 - It is amazing when future Marines can't wait to get in, and then once in they whine and bitch that they are stationed so far away from home.
 If you enlist into active duty, you should expect to be gone for your entire enlistment and to be stationed far away from home.
 Always assume the worst when it comes to the USMC.
 And of course not every Marine is going to be satisfied with his or her duty station.

 - Reservist will not be stationed anywhere.
-They live at home and report to a reserve center once a month and two weeks during the summer unless activated for their yearly training or for some special duty.
+They live at home and report to a reserve center once a month and two weeks during the year unless activated for their yearly training or for some special duty.

 - 29 Palms is the base most Marines will say is the worst place to get stationed.
 Of course there will be some Marines who enjoy the lonely desert environment and will love being stationed there.
 29 Palms has extremely hot summers, cool winters, and it is out in the middle of the Mojave Desert and there isn't much action going on out there.
 It is also home to Comm. school.
 The funny thing about all of the negativity about 29 Palms is that MCAS Yuma, AZ is a much worse place to be stationed at, and MCLB Barstow is no paradise either.
 Yuma seems to get much hotter or just as hot as 29 Palms and it is just as if not more isolated.